validatedpatterns/agof/README.md

 ./pattern.sh make api_install
 ```

 In this model, you provide an (already provisioned) AAP endpoint.
 It does not need to be entitled, it just needs to be running the AAP Controller.
-You supply the manifest contents, endpoint hostname, admin username (defaults to "admin"), and admin password, and then the installation hands off to a `controller_config_dir` you define.
+You supply the manifest contents, endpoint hostname, admin username (defaults to "admin"), and admin password, and then the installation hands off to a `agof_controller_config_dir` you define.
 This is provided for users who have their own AAP installations on bare metal or on-prem or do not want to run on AWS.
 It is also useful in situations where the AAP deployment topology is more complex than what we provide in the pattern provisioner.

 ###  3.2. <a name='LegacyFromOSInstall'></a>Legacy "From OS" Install